core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Security Considerations  # {#sec-security-considerations}

 The same threat model discussed for OSCORE in Appendix D.1 of {{RFC8613}} holds for Group OSCORE.
-In addition, when using the group mode, source authentication of messages is explicitly ensured by means of counter signatures, as discussed in {{ssec-group-level-security}}.
+In addition, when using the group mode, source authentication of messages is explicitly ensured by means of counter signatures, as discussed in {{ssec-group-mode-security}}.

+Note that, even if an endpoint is authorized to be a group member and to take part in group communications, there is a risk that it behaves inappropriately.
+For instance, it can forward the content of messages in the group to unauthorized entities.
+However, in many use cases, the devices in the group belong to a common authority and are configured by a commissioner (see {{sec-use-cases}}), which results in a practically limited risk and enables a prompt detection/reaction in case of misbehaving.

 The same considerations on supporting Proxy operations discussed for OSCORE in Appendix D.2 of {{RFC8613}} hold for Group OSCORE.